EffectOrientedProgramming/book/Chapters/01_Introduction.md

 A reliable system isolates parts that are always the same (pure functions) from the parts that can change (effects).
 This mathematical rigor produces a reliable system.

-It can seem like a painfully long process before you begin writing working programs.
-Most of us are used to the more immediate feedback and satisfaction of getting something working, so this can be challenging.
+It can seem like a painfully long process before you begin writing working programs. // TODO Discuss Most of us are used to the more immediate feedback and satisfaction of getting something working, so this can be challenging.
 But would you rather create an unreliable system quickly?
 We assume you are reading this book because you do not.